Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Imagine if your Wi-Fi network is your home, and the admin password is the key to your locker (like a safe), where you store important documents.

-You might invite your guests to all the rooms in your home, but you’d never reveal your safe’s combo to them.
-Losing the content of the safe can incur grave consequences.
+You might invite your guests to all the rooms in your home, but you'd never reveal your safe's combo to them.

-It would be best to change that password as soon as you start using a router.
-Even better, turn the username into something other than “admin” or “administrator.”
+Most routers have a known default admin password, and it would be best to change that password as soon as you start using a router.
+Even better, when possible, turn the username into something other than "admin" or "administrator."

-Wi Fi Router Security Asus Admin Password
+Wi-Fi Router Security Asus Admin Password

-By the way, some routers have a built-in CAPTCHA — an acronym for completely automated public Turing test to tell computers and humans apart — to ensure only a real person can log in.
-If yours support this feature, make sure you turn it on.
+Some routers have a built-in CAPTCHAโ€”an acronym for completely automated public Turing test to tell computers and humans apartโ€”to ensure only a real person can log in.
+If yours support this feature, turn it on.

 The Wi-Fi password

-A Wi-Fi network includes the network name (a.k.a SSID), which you can see on the device — it’s not a secret.
+A Wi-Fi network includes the network name (a.k.a SSID), which you can see on the deviceโ€”it's not a secret.
 The part that is not seen and keeps the network secure is the password.

 Back to the home analogy, the Wi-Fi password is like the key to the front door.